Peruvian Chicken

 Ingredients needed

 • Chicken thighs.
-I use boneless chicken thighs, skin-on or skinless.
-You can also use whole chicken for this recipe.
+I used skinless boneless chicken thighs, but skin-on is fine too.
+You can also use chicken breasts or a whole chicken for this recipe.

 • Spices.
-I use paprika, cumin, and ground black pepper.
+I used paprika, cumin, oregano, and ground black pepper.

 • Lime juice.
 For tanginess and acidity.